ijisol/yazlite/README.md

 ## Change History

+- 3.1.0
+  - Bring back `dateToDosDateTime()`.
+Now it returns a 32-bit unsigned interger.
+  - Allow a `number` for `mtime`.
+For a scenario when pre-calculating a date/time value ​​using the above method.
+  - Allow `Uint8Array` instances when they should not be especially `Buffer`.
 - 3.0.1
   - Fix ZIP files created on Windows being unusable on Linux/MacOS (missing executable bits on directories)
 - 3.0.0